 Note the following:

 - Winter traveler?
 Check this place out.
 Due to a curious weather phenomenon called the “Chetco Effect,” the wind and the cold never get to settle on the beach.
 The result is a coastline overflowing with flowers and vegetation all year long.

 - Want to see whales?
-During the grey whale migrations, the sea beyond Whaleshead becomes a corridor for these giant sea creatures.
+During the grey whale migrations in winter and spring, the sea beyond Whaleshead becomes a corridor for these giant sea creatures.

 - Miles and miles of hiking trails through the wilderness where you can spot the myriad ocean birds, seals, tide pool critters, and a stunning view of the beach.
 Keep your eyes peeled for the Giant Pacific Salamander (15 inches!), bald eagles and the coastal bobcat.

 Of course, the best part of the Oregon Coast is enjoying the stunning seascapes, and Whaleshead Beach is a gorgeous stretch of sand dotted with rock formations.
 The sunsets are calendar-worthy, and the area is peaceful.
 The area has RV parks, a resort, cabins and camping spots.
 Visit year-round. https://youtu.be/lw_-5snE18o